transparency-dev/witness-network/site/content/participate.md

 ## Witness guidelines

+### Specify an operator name

+The name could for example be an organization or an individual.

+Examples:

+  - Example Company
+  - John Doe

+### Select log list(s)

+Which [log list(s)][ll] will you be configuring?
+Choose between testing, staging, and production.
+Select the largest performance profile you can accommodate.

+(A performance profile defines the number of logs your witness can keep persistent state for, and how many add-checkpoint requests your witness can handle for all logs combined on average.
+Not applicable for testing lists.)

+[ll]: /log-lists

-### Automate discovery of logs in the community list
+### Automate discovery of logs in the selected list(s)

-The format of the [list of logs](../log-list-10qps-100klogs) is documented [here](https://git.glasklar.is/rgdd/witness-configuration-network/-/blob/main/docs/log-list-format.md).
+The log-list format is documented [here](https://git.glasklar.is/rgdd/witness-configuration-network/-/blob/main/docs/log-list-format.md).

-Ensure you're able to accommodate at least 10 [add-checkpoint][ac] requests/s on average from all logs combined with enough persistent storage to support at least 100,000 logs.
-In other words, this is the *performance profile* that the maintainers assume you're able to handle to maintain the log list reliably.

-Ensure your witness automatically downloads the list periodically.
-The exact interval is not important, e.g., hourly, daily, or weekly.
-Configure *all new logs* that are discovered in the list.
-A log is new if its origin line is not known since before.
+Ensure your witness automatically downloads and applies the list(s) periodically.
+Consider, e.g., hourly or daily reconfiguration; and use at most a weekly cadence.

+Configure *all new logs* that are discovered in the selected list(s).
+A log is considered new if its origin line is not known by your witness since before.

-You *must not* remove or update an already configured log as a result of a changed community list.
+You *must not* remove or update an already configured log as a result of a changed list.
 This ensures the community maintainers cannot disrupt past configurations, which makes them less juicy targets for attack.

+In other words, a downloaded list *is not your configuration file*.
+You need to discover logs in the list, and then put them into your own configuration file.

 (You can of course witness additional logs by configuring them manually, or use other configuration communities that strike different trade-offs than ours.)